website logo

 To migrate your Windows storage node you can follow this guide: How to migrate the Windows GUI node from one physical location to another?
 The only difference - you do not need to share folders, since they are available locally, just use the local paths.

-Also, you can enable WSL, install Ubuntu from the Microsoft store and use the Migrating with rsync guide.
+Also, you can enable WSL, install Ubuntu from the Microsoft store and use the How do I migrate my node to a new device? guide.
 In this case your drives are mounted automatically.
 For example, D: disk will be mounted to the /mnt/d.

 Migrating with rsync